UPDATE 12 January 2022: Jubiter has closed down its operations. On their site, they have the following picture:

 There is detailed information on the company behind the exchange on the exchange’s website.
 This is always comforting, as scam exchanges typically have less information that can be traced back to its owners.
 Jubiter is run by Jubiter Technologies OÜ, a company regulated by the Financial Intelligence Unit in Estonia and licensed to provide services of exchanging a virtual currency against a FIAT currency (license number: FVR000189) as well as a virtual currency wallet service (license number: FRK000158).
 There is also information on the company’s registered address and operational address on the website.

-Jubiter is not for people who want to trade the smaller coins (SuperNET Coin, Ultracoin, Centrality, Adshares, Zephyr Coin, or any coin with a similar market capitalization to those).
+Jubiter is not for people who want to trade the smaller coins.
 The only cryptocurrencies you can buy or sell here are Bitcoin and Litecoin (but Bitcoin Cash and Ethereum is on its way).
 So, if you seek any of the smaller cryptocurrencies, you’ll have to choose another exchange.

 Supported and Non-Supported Countries